gatsbyjs/gatsby/docs/docs/conceptual/overview-of-the-gatsby-build-process.md

 By omitting these later steps, `gatsby develop` can speed up your ability to make live edits without page reloads using features like [hot module replacement](/docs/glossary#hot-module-replacement).
 It also saves time with the more CPU intensive processes that aren't necessary to perform in rapid development.

-There is also difference in amount of page queries that will run. `gatsby develop` will run at most 3 page queries (index page, actual 404 and develop 404) initially.
-Rest of the queries will run when they will be needed (when browser requests them).
+There is also a difference in the number of page queries that will run. `gatsby develop` will run at most 3 page queries (index page, actual 404 and develop 404) initially.
+The rest of the queries will run when they are needed (when the browser requests them).
 In contrast, `gatsby build` will run page queries for every page that doesn't have cached and up to date results already.

 A [cache](/docs/glossary#cache) is also used to detect changes to `gatsby-*.js` files (like `gatsby-node.js`, or `gatsby-config.js`) or dependencies.
 It can be cleared manually with the `gatsby clean` command to work through issues caused by outdated references and a stale cache.